 The end result is that it’s probably more accurate to estimate the true number of infections using a SEIR model that matches the reported deaths, rather than back-calculating infections from reported cases.
 This is what the model I ended up choosing does; see the appendix below for more information.

 So after that lengthy introduction, here’s the probability that a person is infected by state in the US.
 Note: As of October 5th this model will no longer be updated, so I’m looking for a replacement currently.
+If you want a simple probability estimate by region, see my previous post on the subject.

 This model also has results for some counties that contain major urban areas, so here’s the probability of infection by US county: